nicolasguarini/landmarks/README.md

 ## Additional Notes

 - Ensure that Java, Maven, and PostgreSQL are properly installed and configured.
-- Make sure PostgreSQL is running and accessible.
+- Make sure the PostgreSQL server and database are running and accessible.

 ## API Usage